 The Program assessed underlying investment, program management, state fees and an annual maintenance fee.
-Program management and state (administrative) fees which totaled 0.15% on the principal protected portfolio and 0.30% on all other funds were assessed.
-Of the total fees, the District receives 0.05% as state (administrative) fees.
+Program management and state fees (administrative fees) which totaled 0.15% on the principal protected portfolio and 0.30% on all other funds were assessed.
 The annual maintenance fee is generally charged during the month of the first anniversary in which the account was opened and annually thereafter.
 Account owners who are residents of the District are charged an annual maintenance fee of \$10.00, and non-District residents are charged an annual maintenance fee of \$15.00.
 The annual maintenance fees are charged on a pro rata basis upon closure of an account.
 The Program Manager receives the \$10.00 annual maintenance fee charged to District residents.
-Out of the \$15.00 annual maintenance fee charged to non-District residents, the Program Manager receives \$10 and the District receives \$5.
+Of the \$15.00 annual maintenance fee charged to non-District residents, the Program Manager receives \$10.00 and the District receives \$5.00.